ordina-jworks/ordina-jworks.github.io/_posts/2018-07-02-Agile-DevOps-Summit-Brussels.md

 * If you leave the children all alone the entire afternoon, you have no idea what happens during your absence or what the state of your house will be when you return: **Chaos**.
 * If you plan the entire afternoon, with a timetable, to ensure that everything happens as planned: **Complicated**.
 * If the children are obedient and don't do anything wrong at all (not exactly realistic): **Simple**.
-* If you set boundaries, rules, adjust continously: **Complex**.
+* If you set boundaries, rules, adjust continuously: **Complex**.

 When you're in a complex situation, you can apply the agile principles.

 The other part of the talk was about the Agile Wave and how it affects other parts of your organization other than IT.
 If the IT department starts working according to the agile principles, there is always an impact on the other domains of your organization.
-For instance, if you have a team that goes agile, there's an impact on items like budget, bonusses, costs, collaboration, estimation and so on.
+For instance, if you have a team that goes agile, there's an impact on items like budget, bonuses, costs, collaboration, estimation and so on.
 So the other domains need to adapt as well.

 So agile is not only for IT because:
 * Agile values and principles are applicable in all domains.